mediroozmeh/FPGA_BitonicSorting/README.md

+###Second Implementation (Partially Optimized Design):

+In the second experiment, using

+###Third Implementation:
 ### Source Code:

-OpenCl source code of this work is chosen from NVIDIA OpenCl examples repository, modification and optimization are done in order to execute it on GPU and FPGA.
+OpenCL source code of this work is chosen from NVIDIA OpenCL examples repository, modification and optimization are done in order to execute it on GPU and FPGA.